Lent

 Other opportunities to gather for prayer include Morning and Evening Prayer online at 9am and 5:30pm; Midday Prayer at 12noon; Choral Evensong on Mondays and Tuesdays at 5:30pm; and services of Holy Communion on Wednesdays at 8:15am and 10:15am.

-As well as these services, there will also be a Passion Play, morning retreat, and services to mark the World Day of Prayer.
+As well as these there will be a Lent Retreat and services to mark the World Day of Prayer.

 “We would be delighted to invite you to any of the events or services that are taking place over this season.